 Sweet and salty, creamy cheesecake on top of Oreo crust, filled with Snickers pieces.

-I just wanted to make a simple cheesecake this time.
-I didn’t want it to be very sweet either.
-I swear.
-I have no idea how Snickers ended up in my cheesecake.
+I just wanted to make a simple cheesecake this time, and I have no idea how Snickers ended up in my cheesecake.

 It all started with a sour cream that had almost expired (ok, it actually already expired but shhh).
-I’m not a fan of sour cream.
-I mean, sure – it’s delicious inside baked goods (that’s how it got to my fridge in the first place), but I don’t find much use for it other than that.
-There’s just something about it, you know… It’s sour 🙂 But anyway, not wanting to throw it away, making cheesecake with it seemed like the right solution.
+I’m not a fan of sour cream, because, you know… Ii’s sour.
+But anyway, not wanting to throw it away, making cheesecake with it seemed like the right solution.

 To make this cake, start by pulsing the Oreos in a food processor.
 The whole cookie – filling and all.
 Pulse until they are finely ground.
 Then, stir the crumbs with the melted butter.
 It’s easy to do it with a wooden spoon or with your hands.
 Gently press the crumbs into the pan with your fingers until the crumbs form an even layer.
 Bake crumbs for 8 minutes.
 You’ll start to smell the Oreos all over the kitchen.
 Let cool at room temperature, meanwhile prepare the cheesecake filling.

 For the next step, if you don’t have a mixer – just whisk by hand, adding the ingredients in the same order until batter is smooth.